- JustJobs.com Academy - http://academy.justjobs.com -

 Ask references to send notes on your behalf.
 A relevant reference who’s willing to invest time to make herself available to the recruiter is a big trust builder.
 Don’t underestimate the power of your references – it’s often easier for your old supervisor or executive to build rapport with a hiring manager than it is for you.
 Think about it this way – as a hiring manager and CEO, when I’m checking your references, I’m often talking to managers that I consider my peers, because they face many of the same management challenges I do.
 We connect because of that commonality.

 Leave or send materials that document your talent.
 Bring something that highlights your talent or passion to the interview that you can leave with the recruiter.
 How could I forget you if you’ve left something on my desk that will periodically catch my eye?
 Or, send something after the interview.
-Here’s an online example that knocks my socks off!
-Note, she got the job:
+I saw an online thank you note done with SlideRocket that knocked my socks off — and the applicant got the job.

 This tactic plays on trust like the first two examples but also adds mystique, prestige and possibly power.
 We’re all intrigued by anyone with the boldness to exercise creativity and initiative because we know it’s risky.
 Recruiters and hiring managers are no different – we’re just as curious as the next guy, so use this to your advantage!